raulmax319/sm64plus/README.md

   * 32-bit: Launch "MSYS2 MinGW 32-bit" and install: `pacman -S git make python3 mingw-w64-i686-gcc mingw-w64-i686-SDL2 mingw-w64-i686-glew`
   * Do not install `gcc`.
 3. Clone the repo with `git clone https://github.com/MorsGames/sm64plus.git`, then enter it with `cd sm64plus`.
-4. Place a *SM64* ROM called `baserom.us.z64` into the repository folder for asset extraction.
+4. Place a SM64 ROM with the filename `baserom.us.z64` into the newly created `sm64plus` folder, so the assets can get extracted.
-5. Run `make` to build.
+5. Run `make` inside that sm64plus folder to build the game itself.
 You can add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
   * If you're building for 32-bit, you should also include `TARGET_32BIT=1` after `make`.
 6. The executable binary will be located at `build/us_pc/sm64.us.f3dex2e.exe`.

 ### Linux

+1. If you want to use the launcher, open terminal in the same folder as the launcher, otherwise just do it where you want to install the game.
-1. Install the prerequisites:
+2. Install the prerequisites:
   * On Debian / Ubuntu: `sudo apt install -y git build-essential pkg-config libusb-1.0-0-dev libsdl2-dev`
   * On Arch / Manjaro: `sudo pacman -S base-devel python sdl2 glew`
   * On Fedora: `sudo dnf install make gcc python3 glew-devel SDL2-devel`
-2. Clone the repo with `git clone https://github.com/MorsGames/sm64plus.git`.
+3. Clone the repo with `git clone https://github.com/MorsGames/sm64plus.git`.
-3. Place a SM64 ROM called `baserom.us.z64` into the repository folder for asset extraction.
+4. Place a SM64 ROM with the filename `baserom.us.z64` into the newly created `sm64plus` folder, so the assets can get extracted.
-5. Run `make` to build.
+5. Run `make` inside that sm64plus folder to build the game itself.
 You can add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
+  * Please note that 32-bit linux builds are not tested.
 6. The executable binary will be located at `build/us_pc/sm64.us.f3dex2e`.

-Please keep in mind that the Linux version of the game is missing some settings, such as "Wireframe Mode" and all mouse related settings.

 ## Changelog